 - Series 3 of Torchwood.
 When ordered to hand over his children to a Fate Worse than Death, a civil servant requisitions a pistol, then tells his wife and two daughters to go up to their room.
 Once the door closes behind him, four quick shots follow.

 - Played for Laughs in the Doctor Who episode "The Sound of Drums".
-The Big Bad needs a pesky reporter taken care of; a minion of the Big Bad shows up in the room, which the Big Bad then exits, and until he closes the sound-proof door, we hear screams and the sounds of horrible sharp instruments.
-Then, after a little while, the Big Bad opens the door again, and screams can still be heard from inside.
+The Master needs a pesky reporter taken care of; one of the Toclafane materializes in the room.
+The Master then hurriedly leaves with his wife, and until he closes the sound-proof door, we hear screams and the sounds of horrible sharp instruments.
+Then, after a little while, the Master opens the door again, and screams can still be heard from inside.
 He closes it again, waits a bit longer ... opens the door, and the victim is still screaming ... but the next time, the room has gone quiet.

 - Other straight examples: